 A. A judge on "So You Think You Can Dance."

 Q. Finish this thought; "On the first anniversary of my retirement, I see myself ...

 Q. What is the one trait a strong business leader cannot afford to be without?

-Q. What kind of music might I find on your list of most played on your iPod?
+Q. What kind of music might I find on your iPod's most-played list?

 Q. What do you think is the biggest change Albany will see in the next 10 years?